maxutility2011/ezLiveStreaming/README.md

 api_server/ contains the implementation of a live streaming api server which accepts requests to create live channels, parse the requests and schedule live workers to fulfill the requests.

-job/ contains definition of api requests and live job states.
+job/ contains definition of api requests and live job states, and the FFmpeg commands that are used to execute a live job.

 worker/ contains the implementation of live transcoding/streaming workers.